-The last version of the Android Ice cream sandwich was Android 4.0.4 which was released by Google on March 29, 2012, with stability improvements, better camera app, and phone number recognition.
+The last version of the Android Ice cream sandwich was Android 4.0.4, which was released by Google on March 29, 2012, with stability improvements, a better camera app, and phone number recognition.

 Android Jelly Bean (4.1- 4.3)

-The Jelly Bean was part of the Android project caller butter smooth which intended to make the OS superfluid.
-The Android Jelly bean was announced at the Google annual Conference Google I/O on June 27, 2012.
+The Jelly Bean was part of the Android project caller butter-smooth, which intended to make the OS superfluid.
+Google Announced the Jelly Bean OS on June 27, 2012.
 The first device to get it was the Nexus 7 2012 tablet on July 13, 2012.

 Key Features of Android Jelly Bean

 - The Android Jellybean was faster and smoother than its predecessors.
-It utilized triple buffering and touch anticipation to make it intuitive.
+It utilized triple buffering and touched anticipation to make it intuitive.

 - Expandable notification panel for easy, quick navigation.